 The car rental landscape has completely changed from the old pick-it-up-at-the-airport days.
-Slowly over the last five years, the game has shifted toward ridesharing with companies like Uber, Lyft, and Turo leading the way.
+Slowly over the last five years, the game has shifted toward ridesharing with companies like Uber, Lyft, and Turo (an Accredited Partner) leading the way.

 The car rental barons wanted part of that action, too, so Enterprise and Avis jumped into the rideshare fray with their respective acquisitions of Zimride and Zipcar.

 Earlier this month, BMW announced it has a new ridesharing app called “Reach Now.”
 And, on Tuesday, General Motors (GM) announced it has its eye on stretching the rideshare model.

 In GM’s twist, it’s hoping it can convince Chevrolet, Buick, GMC, Cadillac, and truck owners to monetize their vehicles through Maven, an on-demand mobility sharing service accessible via an app.

 For those who are looking for an escape from the cost of owning and maintaining a car, the company says a service like Maven provides all the benefits of a car without the costs of ownership.
 Maven allows owners to call the shots and rent out their cars by the hour, the day, the week, or the month.

 “Your car is one of the most expensive things you own.
 Sitting idle, it is a wasted asset,” said Julia Steyn, vice president of General Motors Urban Mobility and Maven.
 “It’s time to put your car to work.
 Maven’s peer-to-peer offering is a smart way for owners to offset their vehicle investment.”

 GM has dubbed the service “Peer Cars” and is giving it a trial run in Chicago, Detroit, and Ann Arbor.
 Steyn says that the plan is to expand to more markets in the fall if the program passes the beta test.